 If the students are not responding or are having difficulty understanding, move on to viewing the Going to College video, My learning style.

-Next, have the students take the online Learning Style Inventory.
+Next, have the students take the online Learning Style Quiz.

-As an alternative, you could utilize the What is my learning style? online survey from 2Learn.org.
+As an alternative, you could utilize the free Learning Style Quiz to find your learning style.